preciousjijo/TicTacToe/README.md

 FEATURES- Reset button.
 Indicates turn of player.
 Declares whether it is a tie or win.

 FILES- Tic Tac toe contains files on code.
-Code located at src.
+Code located at src-tictactoe.java